AssadAnabosi/WiFi-Onboarding-ESP/README.md

 # ESP8266/ESP32 WiFi Onboarding

-This project provides a simple web interface for the ESP8266/ESP32, designed as a boilerplate to help you quickly get started with your IoT projects.
+This project provides a simple onboarding web interface for the ESP8266/ESP32, designed as a boilerplate to help you quickly get started with your IoT projects.
 Allowing the user to connect it to the ESP and configure what network to connect to.

 **_from this point on we will be referring to the ESP8266/ESP32 as ESP_**